billisandr/tide_reader_pattern_aware/README.md

 - Ensure scale is properly outlined even if partially underwater
 - Enable enhanced calibration: `use_enhanced_data: true` in config.yaml
 - **Clear water optimization**: The enhanced gradient method specifically handles water that darkens scale background

+**Missing annotated images (fewer than expected):**

+- **Symptom**: All images show in debug session, but only some have annotated images in `data/output/annotated/`
+- **Root cause**: Previous versions only created annotated images for 100% successful detections
+- **What this means**:
+  - If scale detection OR water line detection failed → no annotated image created
+  - Even partial success (e.g., found scale but no water line) → no annotated image
+  - Debug images still created for all processed images regardless of success/failure
+- **Solution**: Updated system now creates annotated images for ALL processed images:
+  - `annotated_success_*.jpg` for successful detections (green lines, measurements)
+  - `annotated_failed_*.jpg` for failed detections (red lines, diagnostic info)
+- **Configuration**: Ensure `processing.save_processed_images: true` in config.yaml
+- **Benefit**: You can now see what went wrong with failed detections instead of getting no visual feedback

 **No images being processed:**